RamyChams09/TRMIOT/Documentation/backendDoc.md

     The API Gateway calls the Lambda Function TRM_deleteBooking.
 The stored Data from the booking of the Meetingroom are delete in the DynamoDB.
 The user get an email notification with the deleted information.

-    3. update roombooking - CHECK IF IMPLEMENTED

-    The API Gateway calls the Lambda Function TRM_updateBooking.
-The stored Data from the booking of the Meetingroom are delete in the DynamoDB and are new stored with the same bookingcode and the updated booking information.
-The user get an email notification with the updated information.